impresdev/datecycles/README.md

 # Datecycles

-`Datecycles` is a simple Python package designed for generating a series of dates based on specific cycle periods including.
-It may help for scheduling events on a weekly, fortnightly, 4-weekly, monthly, or quarterly basis.
+`Datecycles` is a simple Python package designed for generating a series of dates based on a weekly, fortnightly, 4-weekly, monthly, or quarterly basis.

 ## Installation